yoloProjects/fashion/README.md

 * Node js must be installed on pc (can be downloaded from: https://nodejs.org/en/download/)

 1) Download and extract file
-2) open command prompt and cd to directory ,FOr eg: cd "C:\Users\windows11\Downloads\fashion-main"
+2) open command prompt and cd to directory ,For eg: cd "C:\Users\windows11\Downloads\fashion-main"
 3) Run " npm run start " command to run locally